 3. We tend to keep toys and books to a healthy minimum here; at least we consider our haul to be a minimum!
 So while we definitely felt like we needed a system for all of Lachlan’s toys, we certainly didn’t need anything complicated.
 Our criteria was something average sized and that was an important distinction to clarify!
 Baskets and bins felt like they would be too small for bigger toys but we didn’t need wall units or closets for things like indoor trampolines or play kitchens (we aren’t there yet).
 I love that the Brimnes cabinets are a nice middle ground storage solution with adjustable shelves so different sized toys can fit in and with a nice depth that allows for multiple things to be thrown in there easily.
 Speaking of throwing things in there!
 That leads me to this:

 4. My final win feels a little superficial but I’m owning it!
 The cabinet doors we picked are solid, meaning when things are put away in the cabinets it doesn’t matter HOW they are put away because their tucked in and hidden.
 And I love that because I feel like I’ve just done a big clean up when really I’ve tossed everything into one of the two cabinets.
 It’s like the kids who throw their toys and books and clothes in their closet or under their bed to pretend they’ve cleaned their room.
 Out of sight and out of mind right?
 While every once in a blue moon I will organize the toys and books, or get rid of ones Lachlan doesn’t touch anymore, most of the time things are quite literally tossed into the cabinets, the doors shut on them, and all in the span of less than three minutes.
-I feel like these cabinets let the chaos be out of sight and mind when Lachlan isn’t playing.
-And when he IS playing, we’re doing it with him and the stuff everywhere is expected and encouraged!
+The cabinets let the chaos be out of sight and mind when Lachlan isn’t playing.
+And when he IS playing, stuff everywhere is expected and encouraged!

-I’ll also add we have a built in bench right in the foyer of our entryway.
-With the exception of some throw blankets and decorative throw pillows, the bench also houses some of Lachlan’s goodies so he has more real estate here in the living room than just two cabinets!
+I’ll also add we have a built in bench in the foyer of our entryway.
+With the exception of some throw blankets, the bench also houses some of Lachlan’s goodies so he has more real estate here in the living room than just two cabinets!
 And finally, I’ll be following this post up next week with some of my other favorite tidying hacks in our home because I’m fiercely passionate about having a joyful and imperfect home that can serve a family intentionally but still look really beautiful and curated.

-I’d love to hear from you!
+I’d love to hear from you on the subject!
 How do you organize the stuff in your home whether it be your kid’s toys, books, clothing, home office items, kitchenwares or something entirely different?
-Join the conversation below!
+Join the conversation below and share your insights.
 Xo